kkettip/flask_6_api_management/README.md

 Issues Encountered

-Build Falied.
+Build Falied when trying to deploy cloud functions.
 This issue was resolved by adding  `functions-framework` in requirements.txt